tgrey2024/p1-sereniteen/README.md

 ## Future Features
 ### Bugs to be Fixed
+* A review of spacing, margins and padding to make sure each element has well-placed on the page with plenty of breathing space
 * A gap appears on the right on the medium-sized devices
 * Scrolling can sometimes move the navbar up and down
 * Links to more activity guides, checklists and questionnaire could be added.

 ### Calm mode switch
 A Bootstrap switch could be added to the navbar to switch between a vibrant colour theme that would appeal to teens and a calmer alternative scheme that would make it easier for the reader if the colours are too stimulating.
 The current colour scheme is set in CSS variables, which could be leveraged to reset the colours between the two themes, but a page refresh needs to be triggered by the click event of the switch.

 ### Share your Stories
 A modal could be added to allow users to submit stories to be shared with others who are managing their anxiety.
 Testimonials and success stories can give hope to parents and teenagers to help them with their recovery.